Everything possible and imaginable

 Challenged by her new insights and artistic opportunities, Thyra explored a different medium, “With acrylics I have the freedom to experience each step and stage of my art,” she said.
 “I can react with little or no preplanned outcome, and take full advantage of the evolutionary process that’s hidden within each creative challenge.”

 Thyra continued, “I’ve come to see life as a process of deconstruction that leads to creation.
 Separating materials from their intended purpose then converting them to layers and textures that ultimately create a play between the viewer’s perceived and real dimensions.
-I am energized by the textures, patterns and depth – both perceived and real – that emerges through the interplay of soft and hard edges within and around each piece.
+I am energized by the textures, patterns and depth – both perceived and imagined – that emerges through the interplay of soft and hard edges within and around each piece.
 The path to completion is a recurring process of obliteration of some areas and activation of others.
 For me, this process creates unlimited opportunities to discover each painting’s true essence as it evolves in front to me.
 The ultimate realization is a truly unique piece of art that delights the senses, changes with every viewing, and encourages each viewer to engage, imagine and dream.”

 Thyra’s work is in private collections and can be seen here.
 But frankly, the true depth, dimensionality, and unique power of Thyra Moore’s work can best be appreciated in person.